Popular Glass Types – Features and Applications

 Tinted Glass

-This type of glass is basically colored glass.
+This type of glass is colored glass.
 It is produced by mixing color-producing ingredients with the normal glass mix to give it a unique color without affecting its properties.
 It saves energy and also improves the exterior appearance of the buildings.
-You would often find them in green, blue, black, yellow, and a few more colors.
+You often find them in green, blue, black, yellow, and a few more colors.

 Toughened Glass